Bowel Cancer (Colon or Rectum)

 Mistaken diagnosis of bowel cancer

-For further information or if you believe you have a bowel cancer misdiagnosis claim, please contact our medical negligence team.
+For further information or if you believe you have a bowel cancer misdiagnosis claim, please contact our team of medical negligence solicitors.
 All enquiries are completely free of charge and we will investigate all funding options for you including legal aid and no win, no fee.

 Contact us on freephone 0800 358 3848